 Where Can You Buy A Natural Tick Repellent For Your Homestead?

-They all swear by Permethrin.
+They all swear by the Permethrin ingredient in this product.
 It can be purchased at any Rural King or farm store that sells feed.
 But I found and bought mine from Amazon.
-And its very reasonable.
+And it’s very reasonable.
 I also did research on the different brands and some of them smell really bad but the martin’s brand doesn’t smell at all that I’ve noticed.

 What I love about it is that it WORKS!!
 No ticks on my big hound dog, no fleas either.